artandtechspace/Jufosch-Autopress/README.md

 *Using german language as an example here*

-you generate the binary language file that will be used by the program
+you generate the binary language file that will be used by the program.